-In this post, we’re going to look at why portfolio managers use window dressing, how they do it, and how you can spot it.
+In this post, we will look at why portfolio managers use window dressing, how they do it, and how you can spot it.
 We’ll also touch on another area of finance where window dressing is common.

 How Window Dressing Works

-Portfolio managers engage in window dressing because, at least in the short-term, it makes them look better.
+Portfolio managers engage in window dressing because it makes them look better, at least in the short term.
 But how and why does window dressing make a fund look good?
-Window dressing is often described as buying well-performing stocks and selling weak performing stocks.
+Window dressing is often described as buying well-performing stocks and selling weak-performing stocks.
 While this is sometimes the case, there are also other ways portfolio managers may engage in window dressing.
-Let’s look at each of the main forms of window dressing, since understanding each of them can make them easier to spot.
+Let’s look at each of the primary forms of window dressing since understanding each can make them easier to spot.

 A fund often reports its top 10 or 25 holdings (the holdings with the most weight).
 These top holdings are often a key component in reviewing a fund, even if their total percentage of the fund is relatively low.
 Let’s say a portfolio manager has a few holdings in the portfolio that have done quite well, but the fund does not have a high enough percentage of these holdings for them to make the top holdings list.
 As the reporting period comes to a close, the portfolio manager could purchase more of these holdings, so they end up in the top holdings list, making it appear that the portfolio manager had included a high percentage of stocks that performed well.

-A portfolio manager may also want to avoid appearing like he or she missed out on a holding that turned out to be a fantastic opportunity.
-While this can happen in any fund, it’s especially common in more specialized funds.
-Specialized portfolio managers may feel that missing out on a great opportunity in an area in which they’re supposed to be knowledgeable could hurt their reputation and will, therefore, purchase the holding before the end of the reporting period.
+A portfolio manager may also want to avoid appearing like they missed out on a holding that was a fantastic opportunity.
+While this can happen in any fund, it’s widespread in more specialized funds.
+Specialized portfolio managers may feel that missing out on a great opportunity in an area where they’re supposed to be knowledgeable could hurt their reputation and, therefore, purchase the holding before the end of the reporting period.

 The Sharpe Ratio is a tool investors can use that measures the risk of an investment in relation to its return.
-A portfolio manager that wants to make a portfolio to appear less risky can change the positions of the fund before the reporting period by investing in lower-risk securities.
-This strategy can be especially detrimental to investors because it may lead them to invest in a fund that exceeds their risk tolerance without their knowledge.
+A portfolio manager who wants to make a portfolio appear less risky can change the fund’s positions before the reporting period by investing in lower-risk securities.
+This strategy can be incredibly detrimental to investors because it may lead them to invest in a fund that exceeds their risk tolerance without their knowledge.

 Window dressing is legal, but that doesn’t mean it’s okay.
 Window dressing is all about creating an appearance of more success than there truly is.
 The most obvious issue is that this practice may mislead investors and cause them to make investments they would not otherwise make.

 The other problem with window dressing is that portfolio managers with poor portfolio management more often implement it.
-This is not surprising, since the worse the performance of a portfolio manager, the more he or she stands to benefit from window dressing.
+This is not surprising since the worse the portfolio manager’s performance, the more they stand to benefit from window dressing.
 Not only is window dressing associated with worse performance, but it can also cause it.
-Window dressing can cause worse long-term performance, in part due to the high rate of turnover in the portfolio, which often leads to higher trade costs.
+Window dressing can cause worse long-term performance due to the high rate of turnover in the portfolio, which often leads to higher trade costs.

 While window dressing is not illegal, that still doesn’t mean you want it occurring in your account.
 The SEC may issue stricter rules regarding window dressing in the future, but for the time being, it’s up to you to monitor your accounts for window dressing.
 Thankfully, there are a few simple red flags to watch out for.

 The best way to avoid being misled by window dressing is to review performance.
 Holdings may lie, but performance is a far more reliable metric.
 You’ll also want to look out for investments in a fund that isn’t in line with the strategy.
-Finally, you should review portfolio turnover percentages, which is how often the portfolio manager buys and sells investments.
-High portfolio turnover is not necessarily a bad thing, but it can be a red flag.
+Finally, you should review portfolio turnover percentages and how often the portfolio manager buys and sells investments.
+High portfolio turnover is not necessarily bad, but it can be a red flag.
 Not all funds with a high turnover percentage are window dressing, but almost all funds that use window dressing will have a high turnover percentage.

-While window dressing can occur quarterly, it is more often used at the end of the year, since this is usually when more investors review reports.
-This means you may want to spend extra time studying reports highlighting year-end performance and holdings.
+While window dressing can occur quarterly, it is more often used at the end of the year since this is usually when more investors review reports.
+You may want to spend extra time studying reports highlighting year-end performance and holdings.